ENCODE-DCC/qc2tsv/README.md

 ## Split rules

 Define a regular expression (`NAME:REGEX`) to split row into multiple rows.
 This is useful to have a new row for each biological replicate in genomic pipeline's QC JSON output.
-Make sure that slashes in `REGEX` are correctly escaped.
+Make sure that backslashes in `REGEX` are correctly escaped.
 You can also define multiple split rules.
 ```bash
 $ qc2tsv ... --regex-split-rule "replicate:^(rep|ctl)\\d+$" --regex-split-rule "[RULE_NAME:REGEX]" ...
 ```